holderbp/nlme_mcmc/README.md

 where the left-hand side is the *posterior density* of the parameters, the numerator on the right-hand side is the *likelihood function* of the parameters multiplied by the (joint) *prior density* of the parameters, and the denominator on the right-hand side is the *marginal likelihood* (of the model hypothesis).

-For a Bayesian hierarchical model, we assume that the joint prior distribution of the INDIV_POP and the POP parameters should be written in terms of a conditional density:
+For a Bayesian hierarchical model, we assume that the joint prior distribution of the `indiv_pop` and the `pop` parameters should be written in terms of a conditional density:

 ![ f\left({\rm INDIV\_POP},  {\rm POP} \right) =  f\left({\rm INDIV\_POP} \; \middle| \;  {\rm POP} \right) \, \cdot \,  f\left({\rm POP} \right)](/images/eqn_joint-prior.png)

-in other words, our assumption that the INDIV_POP parameters are drawn from a distribution over the population is encoded in the prior.
+in other words, our assumption that the `indiv_pop` parameters are drawn from a distribution over the population is encoded in the prior.
 So, we must specify:

-* a functional form for the conditional prior density, i.e., the population distribution's type (e.g., INDIV_POP(s) are normally-distributed about some population mean)
+* a functional form for the conditional prior density, i.e., the population distribution's type (e.g., `indiv_pop`(s) are normally-distributed about some population mean)

-* a prior density for each of the POP parameters specifying that distribution.
+* a prior density for each of the `pop` parameters specifying that distribution.

-Here, we will consider the priors of the OTHER and INDIV_NOPOP parameters to be independent such that the full joint prior is written:
+Here, we will consider the priors of the `other` and `indiv_nopop` parameters to be independent such that the full joint prior is written:

 ![f\left(\theta \; \middle| \; H \right) &= f\left({\rm INDIV\_POP},  {\rm POP}, {\rm INDIV\_NOPOP}, {\rm OTHER} \right) \\
 & =  f\left({\rm INDIV\_POP},  {\rm POP}\right) \, \cdot \, f\left({\rm INDIV\_NOPOP}, {\rm OTHER} \right)](/images/eqn_joint-prior-full.png)

-where the priors for the OTHER and INDIV_NOPOP parameters must be specified.
+where the priors for the `other` and `indiv_nopop` parameters must be specified.

 ## Overview of files